High School Course Options: What Are the Choices and Can They Save Money on College?

 - The pace and demands of AP classes helps students prepare for the rigor of college classes.

 - AP courses are often weighted by the high school when calculating a student’s GPA.
-Instead of earning 4 points for an A, an AP student would earn 5 points on a 4-point scale.
+Instead of earning 4 points for an A, an AP student would earn 5 points for that A on a 4-point scale.

 - Any potential for use of the course in college depends on one exam, on one day, with no make-ups!
 If a student is not a good test taker, sick, or not well-prepared by their teacher, scoring a 3, 4, or 5 will be a challenge.

 - Not every college accepts AP coursework for earned credit.
 Some may.
 Some may not.
 Some may only if the exam score was a 4 or 5.
-Taking the AP classes may help a student get in, but they may not apply the credit.
-(Check each candidate college’s website for specifics.)
+Taking the AP classes may help a student get in, but the college may not apply the credit.
+This web page can help you find colleges that offer credit or placement for AP scores.
+Always check each candidate college’s website for the most up-to-date specifics.

 - Not every student is ready to take AP classes.
 Carefully weigh the best class for each student.